 VCMI’s approach to claim-making is considered a “ton-for-ton” approach, meaning a company would purchase carbon credits in ton of CO2, to match per ton of unabated emissions.
 However, it does not motivate companies to prioritize higher-priced credits, which are some of the solutions that require climate finance to scale.

-The SBTi public consultation on Beyond Value Chain Mitigation (BVCM) in June 2023 also explored other approaches for companies to participate in voluntary carbon markets: money-for-ton and money-for-money.
+The SBTi public consultation on Beyond Value Chain Mitigation (BVCM) in June 2023 also explored other approaches for companies to participate in the VCM: money-for-ton and money-for-money.

-SBTi is expected to release new guidance on BVCM, which will provide crucial insights into the recommended approaches for companies seeking to engage in voluntary carbon markets effectively.
-Along with the new collaboration among leading climate standards and frameworks announced at COP28, the landscape of voluntary carbon markets continues to evolve.
+SBTi is expected to release new guidance on BVCM, which will provide crucial insights into the recommended approaches for companies seeking to engage in the VCM effectively.
+Along with the new collaboration among leading climate standards and frameworks announced at COP28, the VCM landscape continues to evolve.

 Glossary